paritytech/scripts/gitlab/README.md

 # GitLab scripts

-This the collection of small GitLab-related scripts written in Ruby.
+This is the collection of small GitLab-related scripts written in Ruby.

 ### Table of contents